What a delight the Pigeon Mountain hike near Canmore turned out to be. Once you…

 Of course there is all sorts of great backcountry camping that will get you far away from any crowds and communing with nature.
 But you do need to reserve well in advance through Banff National Park.

 Lake Louise, just 40 minutes from Banff needs to be included in any trip to the region, despite the fact it will literally be crawling with tourists at the height of the summer.
 Get an early start and you can beat the rush of humanity.
+Check out some of these amazing day hikes.

 In Lake Louise if money isn’t an issue, stay at the Post Hotel though you should know it’s a drive away from the lake itself.
 Overlooking the lake is the Fairmont Chateau Lake Louise and just a few hundred metres further away is Deer Lodge.
 In the village of Lake Louise there are some slightly less expensive options – Baker Creek Mountain Resort and the Lake Louise Inn.